eclipse-threadx/getting-started/NXP/MIMXRT1050-EVKB/readme.md

 1. From the application dashboard, select **Devices** on the side navigation menu.
 1. Select the device from the device list.
 1. View the telemetry as the device sends messages to the cloud in the **Overview** tab.
+1. The temperature is measured from the MCU wafer.

     ![IoT Central device telemetry](media/azure-iot-central-device-telemetry.png)